blaines/leafy/leafy-rack/README.md

 ### instrumented middleware

     metrics = Leafy::Metrics::Registry.new
-    use Rack::Leafy::Instrumented, Leafy::Instrumented::Instrumented.new( metrics, 'webapp' )
+    use Leafy::Rack::Instrumented, Leafy::Instrumented::Instrumented.new( metrics, 'webapp' )

-note: when this instrumented middleware gets configured **after** any of the comming admin middleware then those admin requests are not going into the instrumented metrics.
+note: when this instrumented middleware gets configured **after** any of the admin middleware (see below) then those admin requests are not going into the instrumented metrics.

-### json data of metrics snapshot
+### metrics middleware

-under the path **/metrics**
+json data of a snapshot of metrics are under the path **/metrics**

     metrics = Leafy::Metrics::Registry.new
-    use Rack::Leafy::Metrics, metrics
+    use Leafy::Rack::Metrics, metrics

 or with custom path

     metrics = Leafy::Metrics::Registry.new
-    use Rack::Leafy::Metrics, metrics, '/admin/metrics'
+    use Leafy::Rack::Metrics, metrics, '/admin/metrics'

+### health-checks middleware
-### json data of current health

-under the path **/health**
+json data of current health are under the path **/health**

     health = Leafy::Health::Registry.new
-    use Rack::Leafy::Health, health
+    use Leafy::Rack::Health, health

 or with custom path

     health = Leafy::Health::Registry.new
-    use Rack::Leafy::Health, health, '/admin/health'
+    use Leafy::Rack::Health, health, '/admin/health'

-### ping
+### ping middleware

 under the path **/ping**

-    use Rack::Leafy::Ping
+    use Leafy::Rack::Ping

 or with custom path

-    use Rack::Leafy::Ping, '/admin/ping'
+    use Leafy::Rack::Ping, '/admin/ping'

-### java thread-dump
+### java thread-dump middleware

 under the path **/threads**

-    use Rack::Leafy::ThreadDump
+    use Leafy::Rack::ThreadDump

 or with custom path

-    use Rack::Leafy::ThreadDump, '/admin/threads'
+    use Leafy::Rack::ThreadDump, '/admin/threads'

-### admin page
+### admin page middleware

-a page with links to metrics, health, ping and thread-dump data under the path **/admin**
+a simple page with links to metrics, health, ping and thread-dump data under the path **/admin**

     metrics = Leafy::Metrics::Registry.new
     health = Leafy::Health::Registry.new

-    use Rack::Leafy::Admin, metrics, health
+    use Leafy::Rack::Admin, metrics, health

 or with custom path

     metrics = Leafy::Metrics::Registry.new
     health = Leafy::Health::Registry.new

-    use Rack::Leafy::Admin, metrics, health, '/hidden/admin'
+    use Leafy::Rack::Admin, metrics, health, '/hidden/admin'

 ## example sinatra app

 there is an [example sinatra application](https://github.com/lookout/leafy/tree/master/examples/hellowarld) which uses admin and instrumented middleware and adds some extra metrics inside the application.

+## developement

+get all the gems and jars in place

+    gem install jar-dependencies --development
+	bundle install

+please make sure you are using jar-dependencies > 0.1.8 !

+for running all specs

+	rake

+or

+    rspec spec/reporter_spec.rb